Polynesian Village Resort Deluxe Resort

 May I request a specific longhouse or room location when I make my reservation?

 The cast member you talk to at Disney Reservations will be glad to note specific longhouse requests.
 However, no room requests are ever guaranteed.
-For best results, ask specifically that your request be noted on your reservation and then send a fax to confirm your request four to five days before you arrive.
-Send your fax to the attention of Polynesian Resort room assignment at 407-824-3174.
+For best results, ask specifically that your request be noted on your reservation and then note in during online check in.

 What are the different longhouses, and what are the advantages and disadvantages of each?

 Tonga (formerly Bali Hai) – This is the suites building.
 All of the suites at the Polynesian are located here.
 Tonga is directly next door to the Great Ceremonial House.
 Rooms on the northern side face the marina, some with views of Cinderella Castle.
 Rooms facing south look over the gardens.
 There are balconies on both floors.
 Tonga now includes a Honeymoon Suite and an accessible suite.

 This building is very close to the Great Ceremonial House, especially Captain Cook’s.
 It is also near Luau Cove, and you may be able to hear the sounds of the Luau.
 If you are trying to get the to the Transportation & Ticket Center, it can be a bit of a walk.
 Rooms on the northern side face the garden or the lagoon.
 Some rooms here face Cinderella Castle and the Grand Floridian.
 Rooms facing south overlook the gardens and the monorail, some looking at the road.
 There are no balconies on the second floor.